wesleywerner/aliverl/spec.md

 # Alive, the roguelike

-# Game level

 Each level is a BBS computer system you visit.

 Our game levels use a 32x32 tiled map.
 Each level fits on one screen.
 The dark, minimal and make use of scanlines, patterened dots and subtle glow.
 The main color theme is blue, with green red and yellow hilighting buttons or events.

-## Level tiles

-* Walls
-* Gates
-* Terminals.
-Tile attributes handle these events:
-    * Trigger doors with a challenge roll.
-    * Display story related messages.
-* Exit leads to the next level.
-* Code bank to upgrade your abilities.
-One-shot per level.

-## Tiled map editor notes

-* Place static map tiles on a Tile Layer.
-* Place AI, player, doors and such on an Object Layer.
-* Set wall tiles "blocks" bit property in the Tilesets picker.
-    This applies to both map tiles and Objects that use these tiles.
-* Set individual Object properties:
-    * name: used to target when fingering. can have duplicates.
-    * type: door (always blocks), switch.
-    * fingers: also fingers_1..N.
-            points to another object to action. will action all who share the same name.
-    * on_finger: also on_finger_1..N. values include:
-            * transmute=tile_id[, rotate_tile_id, ..N]

-# Gameplay

 ## Object Interactions